Are You Smarter Than a Harvard Student?

 A bat and ball together cost $1.10.
 The bat costs one dollar more than the ball.
 How much does the ball cost?

-The correct answer is 5 cents (.5 + 1.05= $1.10).
-What's really interesting is that this puzzle has been presented to thousands of university students, and more than half of those from Harvard, MIT, and Princeton gave the wrong answer.
-At less prestigious universities, more than 80 percent got it wrong.
+The correct answer is five cents (.5 + 1.05 = $1.10).
+What’s particularly interesting is that this puzzle has been presented to thousands of university students, and more than half of those from Harvard, MIT, and Princeton provided the incorrect answer.
+At less prestigious universities, more than 80% got it wrong.

-I believe this example goes a long way to explaining why advanced dental education is so important.
-There's a lot to be said for intuition, especially when it's based in professional experience.
-If you're a seasoned dentist you will see more in a few seconds of looking in a mouth than a first-year student will see in an hour.
-That's the beauty of experience.
+This example goes a long way to explaining why advanced dental education is so important.
+There’s a lot to be said for intuition, primarily when it’s based on professional experience.
+If you’re a seasoned dentist, you will see more in a few seconds of looking in a mouth than a first-year student will see in an hour.
+That’s the beauty of experience.

 But there is a danger in relying too heavily on intuitions and first impressions.
 I hear it all the time from dentists who attend our hands-on workshops: It’s like I’m seeing things I didn’t see before.
 It’s not a matter of intelligence.
 It’s about being shown how to resist the quick solution and embrace new ways of looking at things.